LeonXtp/YModemForAndroid/README.md

 ```

 ### Received data from terminal
-When you received response from the ble terminal, tell ymodemBLE to handle it:
+When you received response from the ble terminal, tell ymodem to handle it:

 ``` java
 ymodem.onReceiveData(data);